Monday 16 September 1940

 |President Roosevelt signs the Selective Service Act, reinstating the draft.|

-Everybody in the German High Command is confused, because the RAF was supposed to be kaput.
+Everybody in the German High Command is confused because the RAF was supposed to be kaput.
 The bomber guys blame the fighter pilots for being late to their stations, while the fighter jocks point their fingers at the bombers for taking so long to get into formation, thereby giving the RAF plenty of warning

 Goering rather belatedly comments that the change of strategy to bomb London was a poor idea.
-He issues new orders to his commanders to return to the earlier strategy of bombing RAF airfields, while bombing London at night.
-At this point, however, the constant changes in objectives and advanced season are wearing on Luftwaffe morale, not to mention the staggering losses taken on the 15th of September, "Battle of Britain Day."
+He issues new orders to his commanders to return to the earlier strategy of bombing RAF airfields while bombing London at night.
+At this point, however, the constant changes in objectives and advanced season are wearing on the Luftwaffe's morale, not to mention the staggering losses taken on the 15th of September, "Battle of Britain Day."
 The results of that day, though, pretty much seal the case that the Luftwaffe is not, in fact, winning the battle, so tinkering with strategy at this point is increasingly futile.

 - squadrons needed to gain higher altitude earlier (the Bf 109s maintain a high altitude and thereby have the advantage);

 Battle of Britain: The weather is poor, and Luftwaffe attacks are light.
 A raid at 07:30 toward London fizzles, with the bombers turning back after Fighter Command mounts a full-scale interception.

 A later fighter sweep by Bf 109s of JG 51 achieves little, with RAF Fighter Command slow to intercept and getting in little combat (and the German fighters accomplishing little).